farias-thiago/ETL-python-excel/README.md

-# Validação e Análise de Dados
+# Ad Campaign Data Analysis

-Este projeto é uma ferramenta de análise e validação de dados de anúncios, desenvolvida para ajudar na gestão e análise de campanhas de marketing.
-Ele inclui funcionalidades para validação de dados, geração de relatórios exploratórios e visualização de KPIs.
+This project is a tool for validating and analyzing ad campaign data, designed to assist in managing and evaluating marketing campaigns.
+It includes features for data validation, exploratory reporting, and KPI visualization.

-## Funcionalidades
+## Features

-1. **Validação de Dados**: Utiliza o `pydantic` para validar os dados de entrada conforme um contrato de dados definido.
+1. **Data Validation**: Uses `pydantic` to validate input data against a defined data contract.
-2. **Análise Exploratória**: Gera um relatório exploratório inicial usando `ydata_profiling`.
+2. **Exploratory Analysis**: Generates an initial exploratory report using `ydata_profiling`.
-3. **Dashboard Interativo**: Um dashboard desenvolvido com `Streamlit` que permite a visualização de KPIs e análise interativa dos dados.
+3. **Interactive Dashboard**: A dashboard built with `Streamlit` for KPI visualization and interactive data analysis.

-## Estrutura do Projeto
+## Project Structure

-- **main.py**: Script principal para gerar o relatório exploratório.
+- **main.py**: Main script to generate the exploratory report.
-- **validador.py**: Contém o modelo `Anuncio` para validação dos dados de entrada.
+- **validador.py**: Contains the `Anuncio` model for validating input data.
-- **app.py**: Aplicação Streamlit para validação de arquivos CSV.
+- **app.py**: Streamlit application for validating CSV files.
-- **dashboard.py**: Dashboard interativo para análise de KPIs de anúncios.
+- **dashboard.py**: Interactive dashboard for analyzing ad campaign KPIs.